 What happens if you are visiting a city where taxis do not provide car seats?
-If you have a preschooler or young school-age child, one option is to carry your own inflatable Bubble Bum booster seat, which is the brand that Uber provides.
+If you have a preschooler or young school-age child, one option is to carry your own inflatable Bubble Bum booster seat.
 This seat is designed for children ages 4 to 11 weighing 40 to 100 pounds.
 The big benefit of this product is that the seat can be inflated for use and then deflated for carrying and packing, so it is ideal for city getaways where you may be jumping in and out of cabs during a day of sightseeing.

 Another option is the Mifold, the grab-and-go booster seat that's 10 times smaller than regular boosters but just as safe.
 It is small enough to fit inside a backpack or glove compartment.
 While most boosters elevate a child to adult height, Mifold adjusts the adult-sized seatbelt downward to securely fit a child.
 Two guides hold the lap belt on the child's hipbones, while a shoulder strap and clip aligns the chest strap with the child's shoulder.
 Mifold has been safety tested and is designed for kids aged 4 and up, 40 to 100 lbs, and 40 to 57 inches tall.